 So…. what about the food at The Nook?

 I happen to have a few mac ‘n cheese fanatics, and they were thrilled to see a full page dedicated to this cheesy wonder!
 My son ordered the Kitchen Sink, mac ‘n cheese with chicken tenders, sausage, caramelized onions, tomatoes and extra cheese.
 Our daughter ordered the smaller portion of Three Little Piggies, a mac ‘n cheese mixed with bacon, ham and sausage.
 The tomato-basil offering was more my style, a little lighter than theirs.
 The smaller portion will satisfy most diners.

 Dinner at The Nook without a malt would be a big mistake!
 They know how to make real, old-fashioned malts.
 They’re huge, with perfect malt flavor!
 My daughter’s eyes lit up when she tasted mine (she didn’t order one, but we shared and had plenty).

 For old fashioned, family dining fun, The Nook delivers just that.
 It’s perfect for families, whether to enjoy a meal or a treat.

-Events: We visited on a weeknight in winter, when the mall was relatively quiet.
-Most nights, especially spring through fall, events add to the mall’s atmosphere making it even more fun.
+Events: We visited on a weeknight in winter, when the Downtown Mall was relatively quiet.
+Most nights, especially spring through fall, events add to the Charlottesville Downtown Mall’s atmosphere making it even more fun.
 Click here for the complete calendar.